Skull: Amphibians

 Living amphibians typically have greatly reduced skulls, with many of the bones either absent or wholly or partly replaced by cartilage.
 In mammals and birds, in particular, modifications of the skull occurred to allow for the expansion of the brain.
 The fusion between the various bones is especially notable in birds, in which the individual structures may be difficult to identify.

 Development

 The skull is a complex structure; its bones are formed both by intramembranous and endochondral ossification.
 The skull roof bones, comprising the bones of the facial skeleton and the sides and roof of the neurocranium, are dermal bones formed by intramembranous ossification, though the temporal bones are formed by endochondral ossification.
 The endocranium, the bones supporting the brain (the occipital, sphenoid, and ethmoid) are largely formed by endochondral ossification.
 Thus frontal and parietal bones are purely membranous.
 The geometry of the skull base and its fossae, the anterior, middle and posterior cranial fossae changes rapidly.
 The anterior cranial fossa changes especially during the first trimester of pregnancy and skull defects can often develop during this time.
+The prenatal growth of the anterior cranial fossa is not uniform.
+During the first trimester, there is allometric growth, with the longitudinal dimension increasing from 5 to 17 millimeters between the 8th and 14th week of fetal life.
+At the same time, the angle of the anterior cranial fossa decreases, and its depth increases towards the middle cranial fossa.
+In the second trimester, growth continues but becomes more uniform, with only slight changes in the angle of the anterior cranial fossa.
+There is a gradual decrease in the angle between the lesser wings of the sphenoid bone as the depth of the anterior cranial fossa increases in the frontal plane.